greenido/alpaca.cpp/README.md

 # Alpaca.cpp

 Run a fast ChatGPT-like model locally on your device.
 The screencast below is not sped up and running on an M2 Macbook Air with 4GB of weights.
+It will also work on M1 Pro 🚀

+(!)
+Get the ggml file from: https://huggingface.co/Sosaka/Alpaca-native-4bit-ggml/blob/main/ggml-alpaca-7b-q4.bin

 [![asciicast](screencast.gif)](https://asciinema.org/a/dfJ8QXZ4u978Ona59LPEldtKK)